 Airfare.
 If the airfare was not prepaid by NAHAC, an original itemized airline receipt, an e-ticket receipt/statement or an Internet receipt/statement is required.
-The receipt must show the method of payment and indicate that payment was made.
+The receipt must show the class of airfare that was purchased, the method of payment, and indicate that payment was made.
 An email with the appropriate information is also acceptable.